 Long Term Support Versions¶

-Every two years, a new Long Term Support Version (aka LTS version) is published.
+Every two years, a new Long Term Support Version (usually abbreviated as "LTS") is published.
 Each LTS version is supported for a three year period for bug fixes, and for a four year period for security issue fixes.

 Paid support after the three year support provided by the community can also be bought from SensioLabs.